Jason Altmire

 Prior to entering Congress, Altmire worked as a healthcare industry lobbyist.
 Notably for a Democrat, he voted against President Barack Obama's landmark legislation, the Affordable Care Act, in 2010.
 After leaving Congress in 2013, he has worked for health insurance companies and health care business consulting firms.
+He currently serves as president of Career Education Colleges and Universities, the national trade association representing private career schools.